ABOUT JOYFUL MIND ZEN COMMUNITY

 Upon request, we will provide free of charge copies of our exemption application (IRS Form 1023-EZ) and our IRS Forms 990-N.

 Rose Mary was a Catholic sister and Zen Teacher, Sensei, as well as a program director of spiritual direction at Shalem Institute for Spiritual Formation for 30 years.
-She studied under Charlotte Joko Beck.
+She studied Zen with Charlotte Joko Beck, and later with Roshi Janet Richardson and Roshi Bob Kennedy

 She helped found the Companioning the Dying program which continues today for end-of-life caregivers.

-…“Allow all things to come into and reside in this heart-mind, and let them function as a whole…Keep your eyes open.
-You should think of the best way to serve the community, having no fear of limitations, and not to grumble about the quality of the ingredients, but to cultivate a temper which sees and respects them fully for what they are.”
+“Allow all things to come into and reside in this heart-mind, and let them function as a whole…Keep your eyes open.
+You should think of the best way to serve the community…”